UHF – Original Motion Picture Soundtrack and Other Stuff: Critical response

 Due to the short stint of UHF in theaters, its soundtrack got "lost in the shuffle" and did not receive much of a critical response.
 However, from the few reviews it did receive, the album received a mixed response.
 Jacob Lunders of AllMusic awarded the album three stars out of five and called it a "guilty pleasure".
 Lunders noted that the album "endures artistically as a transitional album between his '80s heyday and the imminent artistic makeover revealed on 1992's Off the Deep End".
 He ultimately concluded that the album is something that only "moderate [to] genuine" fans may want, but that it is "nearly as accessible" as many of his compilation albums.
 The Rolling Stone Album Guide awarded the album three stars out of five, denoting a "good" album.
 A TV Guide critic, in a review of the movie, wrote that "the quality of [the movie's] parodies" are "inconsistent, with the movie and music takeoffs being obvious and out of date."

 Commercial performance

 UHF – Original Motion Picture Soundtrack and Other Stuff was released July 18, 1989.
 After it was released, the album peaked at number 146 on the Billboard 200.
 Much like Polka Party!
 (1986), the album was considered a major commercial disappointment for the comedian; the album is his second-lowest charting album after Polka Party!.
 The UHF soundtrack is one of only a few of Yankovic's studio albums that is not certified either Gold or Platinum by the Recording Industry Association of America (RIAA) in the United States.
 The others include Polka Party! and Poodle Hat (2003).
-UHF would also be Yankovic's last studio album to be released in the US on vinyl record until 2011's Alpocalypse.
+UHF was Yankovic's last studio album to be released in the US on vinyl record until 2011's Alpocalypse.